ShivRaiGithub/pegasus/README.md

 Prefer conditional JSX blocks instead of string ternaries when the text is translatable.

-## How Pegasus Works

-1. User opens a source file (`DOCX`, `PDF`, `TXT`) or existing `.pgs`
-2. Main process extracts chunked text + structure metadata
-3. Selected languages are translated chunk-by-chunk
-4. Content is reconstructed and saved into a `.pgs` package
-5. Renderer displays translated content by selected language

 ## `.pgs` Format Notes

 - Version currently supported: `1.1`